Vasikaran/fz-property-file-reader/README.md

 ## Installation

-You can install the fz-property-file-reader from npm by running:
+You can install the fz-property-file-reader from npm by running.

 ```sh
 npm install --save fz-property-file-reader